chamodSN/Online-e-shopping-store-OOP/README.md

 ## Features

+- **Admin Functionality**: Admins can add new products to the platform.
 - **User Authentication**: Users must log in to add or view reviews for products.
 - **Guest Accessibility**: Non-logged-in users can browse and add items to their cart using sessions.
 - **Dynamic Shopping Cart**: Allows cart functionality for both logged-in and guest users.